 Promoting and supporting quality, effective management, collaboration, and use of data to enhance community-level response to Diabetes in the Great Plains Area.

-To accomplish these objectives, GPTEC is working with GPTCHB’s Business Planning & Development Manager, Beth Lee – who also brings invaluable expertise, experience, and training opportunities regarding RPMS, ICD-10, and clinical coding and their applications to the team – and Great Plains Area IHS and tribal program staff as well as other partners to complete several deliverables:
+To accomplish these objectives, GPTEC worked with GPTCHB’s Business Planning & Development Manager, Beth Lee – who also brings invaluable expertise, experience, and training opportunities regarding RPMS, ICD-10, and clinical coding and their applications to the team – and Great Plains Area IHS and tribal program staff as well as other partners to complete several deliverables:

 - Developing and disseminating data quality resources that highlight and support the importance of data quality, the intersecting producers and consumers of Diabetes data and their roles in ensuring data quality, and how tools like ICD-10 and the RPMS Diabetes Management System (BDM) package can be utilized for this purpose, as well as clinical quality measurement and other key activities (pending) – see the SDPI Best Practices/Diabetes Audit cross-talk and the data quality training below (more coming soon);

 - Facilitating a 2-day Diabetes Data Training and Roundtable, which included the sharing of insights from the field, training on Diabetes databasing and community-clinical linkage, and an opportunity to discuss and plan surrounding enhanced coordination at the local level (April 25-26 2017 – report pending);